Setting up SFTP access

 Send Data to SFTP

-Once alby creates the SFTP user, you are able to send data. alby will provide you with the username and SFTP endpoint.
+Once alby creates the SFTP user, you are able to send data. alby will provide you with the username.
+The username is usually your brand name, with a random string of numbers at the end.

 Log into SFTP from the terminal: